-Another question is why the nasal place contrasts are judged to be less distinct than the oral consonant place contrasts, and why the place contrasts were judged to be less distinct in voiced stops than in voiceless stops.
-For the first difference, Jun (1995; 2004) hypothesizes, following Malécot (1956), that coarticulatory nasalization in adjacent vowels blur the formant transition information, making the place contrasts in nasals less distinct.
+One remaining question is why the nasal place contrasts are judged to be less distinct than the oral consonant place contrasts, and why the place contrasts were judged to be less distinct in voiced stops than in voiceless stops.
+For the first difference, Jun (1995; 2004) hypothesizes, following Malécot (1956), that coarticulatory nasalization in adjacent vowels may blur the formant transition information, making the place contrasts in nasals less distinct.
 See also Fujimura (1962) for related observations about the acoustics of nasals, and Beddor & Evans-Romaine (1995) for more general discussion.
 Our experiment was not designed to test this hypothesis directly, and a future experiment is necessary.

 For the second difference, it may be that since the pressure build-up behind the closure is stronger for voiceless consonants than for voiced consonants, bursts are stronger for voiceless consonants than for voiced consonants.
 Since bursts play an important role in cueing place distinctions (Kochetov & So, 2007; Malécot, 1956; Smits et al., 1996; Stevens & Blumstein, 1978; Tekieli & Cullinan, 1979; Winitz et al., 1972), stronger bursts of voiceless consonants may result in more distinct percepts.
 However, recall that in Experiment II, the difference in perceptual similarity still holds when we controlled for the amplitudes of releases.
-Alternatiely, Chen (1970) suggests that voiceless stops' closure is made with greater articulatory force and higher acceleration than voiced stops' closure, which may result in stronger formant transition cues.
+Alternatively, Chen (1970) suggests that voiceless stops' closure is made with greater articulatory force and higher acceleration than voiced stops' closure, which may result in stronger formant transition cues.
 Admittedly, this hypothesis is speculative, and pursuing it further is beyond the scope of this paper.

-A yet another limitation of this study is the fact that the participants of the current experiments are limited to the native speakers of English.
-There is of course thus a question of whether the current results hold for speakers of other languages.
-We hope that our experimental results are replicated with speakers of other languages.
+Besides these unsettled issues, one limitation of this study is the fact that the participants of the current experiments are limited to the native speakers of English.
+Thus, there remains a question of whether the current results hold for speakers of other languages.
+We hope that our experimental results are replicated with speakers of other languages to test the generality of the current results.
+Especially testing speakers of languages without any phonological place assimilation would completely eliminate the potential concern discussed in section 2.1.4-the influence of English phonology on similarity judgments.